arjy143/at-test/README.md

 - CLI arguments like --quiet and --filter, to control what tests are run and the output
 - colours
 - More CLI arguments, e.g. to list registered tests
+- added an option to get test results in json format, which could be used to make nice looking dashboards.
+Need to save this to file maybe, or redirect stdout

 TO DO:

-- maybe add an option to get test results in json format, which could be used to make nice looking dashboards
 - timing
 - eventually remove all libc dependencies - make it possible to run on bare metal on any OS.
 I would need to figure out how to abstract away writing to stdout.